The day before I left Mick in New York, I became uncontrollably ill.

 Before.

-Now, I’ll have to look at him every single day on my way to work, to a business that I own as a result of his money that I’m not even sure is legitimate.
+Now, I’ll have to look at him every single day on my way to work, to a business that I own as a result of his dirty money.

 Makes a girl want to turn around and run – fast.